wlonk/arcadia/arcadia.md

         tokens as cards you just played, minus one.
 If you externalize it, the GM will make a Consequence and attach a playing card from their deck to the consequence.
 It will come back to bite you, or someone you love.
-  - Face cards count as 10, and may trigger special effects.
+  - From a player, face cards only trigger special effects.
+From the GM, they simply count as 10s.

 Sometimes, you will run out of cards in your deck.
 Just shuffle your discard and turn it back into your deck.
 You keep your cards and tokens between scenes.